 Home buyers in Washington need to know what’s going on in the real estate world so they can make informed decisions.
 Staying in-the-know about the local housing market can help buyers make the best buying decision and avoid spending more than necessary.

 This update will give you a good head start.
-Here are five things you should know when buying a home in WA State during the second half of 2024.
+Here are five things you should know when buying a home in WA State in 2025.

 Mortgage rates have been all over the place during the past 12 months or so.
 But more recently, they seem to be settling into a narrow range.